BetterAndroid/compose-multiplatform-template/README.md

 This template integrates [Flexi UI](https://github.com/BetterAndroid/FlexiUI) and [BetterAndroid](https://github.com/BetterAndroid/BetterAndroid) to provide a better native experience for multi-platforms.

+If you only use Jetpack Compose to develop Android apps, please refer to another template [android-compose-app-template](https://github.com/BetterAndroid/android-compose-app-template).

 ## Get Started

 Click the "Use this template" button on GitHub to use this template.